d12frosted/elpa-mirror/melpa/highlight-parentheses-readme.txt

 Add the following to your .emacs file:

     (require 'highlight-parentheses)

 Enable the mode using `M-x highlight-parentheses-mode' or by adding it to a hook such as `prog-mode-hook'.
+You can also enable `global-highlight-parentheses-mode' which enables it in all buffers automatically.
+Additionally, you can

+    (add-hook 'minibuffer-setup-hook #'highlight-parentheses-minibuffer-setup)

+in order to enable it also in the minibuffer, e.g., when input is read from the minibuffer.

 The look of the highlighted parens can be customized using these options: